Menu

 Early morning fog at Yangahla Lookout

-I love how varied the Ships Stern Circuit is – you’ll get everything from lush rainforest in Nixon Valley (with strands of gorgeous piccabeen palms), dry eucalypt forest, steep cliffs, sprawling valley views, waterfalls, and more.
+I love how varied the Ships Stern Circuit is: You’ll get everything from lush rainforest in Nixon Valley (with strands of gorgeous piccabeen palms), dry eucalypt forest, steep cliffs, sprawling valley views, waterfalls and more.

 One word of caution, this track is notorious for being leech-central.
 I think I stopped counting when I hit 50 leeches on our most recent experience.